by Kelly Wilson

-Of course, there are many commonalities among the M7 schools, as well: all are highly competitive, offer robust academic resources, are supported by committed and involved alumni, and attract top-tier recruiters (even in down business cycles).
-Yet each one is also unique!
-The schools’ strong, distinctive personalities both reflect and drive their leadership in the MBA realm.
-They have risen to their prominent position because they are the leaders in their domain: graduate business education.
-So, they reasonably expect their students and applicants to have correspondingly high ambitions, whether their domain is finance, healthcare, energy, social entrepreneurship, or something else.
-Although the M7 programs all value diversity, together, they also represent diversity.
+Of course, there are many commonalities among the M7 schools, as well: all are highly competitive, offer robust academic resources, are supported by a committed and involved alumni network, and attract top-tier recruiters (even in down business cycles).
+Yet each one also has a unique, strong, and distinctive personality that both reflects and drives its leadership in the MBA realm.
+These programs have risen to their prominent position because the schools are the leaders in their domain: graduate business education.
+So, they reasonably expect their students and applicants to have correspondingly high ambitions, but together, they also represent diversity.

 - Harvard Business School